The 2MIG isolated AGNs -- 2. X-ray general properties and peculiarities: Acknowledgements

 \section{Acknowledgements}

-This research has made use of data and/or software provided by the HEASARC, a service of the Astrophysics Science Division at NASA/GSFC and of the Smithsonian Astrophysical Observatory’s High Energy Astrophysics Division.
-This paper made use of data from XMM-Newton, an ESA science mission with instruments and contributions directly funded by the ESA Member States and NASA.
-This work made use of data supplied by the UK Swift Science Data Centre at the University of Leicester, data from the NuSTAR mission, a project led by the California Institute of Technology, managed by the Jet Propulsion Laboratory, and funded by the NASA.
-This research has made use of the NASA/IPAC Extragalactic Database (NED), which is operated by the Jet Propulsion Laboratory, California Institute of Technology, under contract with NASA.
-We acknowledge the use of the HyperLeda database (http://leda.univ-lyon1.fr).

-This research is part of the project (ID 848) conducted in frame of the EURIZON program, which the European Union funds under grant agreement No.871072.
-The work by Vasylenko A.A. and Vavilova I.B. is supported by the National Research Fund of Ukraine (Project No. 2023.03/0188).Kompaniiets O.V. is also thankful to the Kyiv School of Economics for support through the Talents for Ukraine programme.
-We thank Prof. Johan Knapen and Prof. John Beckman (IAC, Spain), Prof. Reynier Peletier (University of Groningen, The Netherlands) and Prof. Marek Kowalski (DESY, Germany) for fruitful seminars and discussions in March 2025, when the results of this research were finalized.
+This research is part of the project (ID 848) conducted in the frame of the EURIZON programme (the EU grant agreement No.871072).
+The work by Vasylenko A.A. and Vavilova I.B. is supported by the National Research Foundation of Ukraine (Project No. 2023.03/0188).
+We thank Prof. Johan Knapen and Prof. John Beckman (IAC, Spain), Prof. Reynier Peletier (University of Groningen, The Netherlands) and Prof. Marek Kowalski (DESY, Germany) for fruitful seminars and discussions in March 2025, when the results of this research were finalised.
+Kompaniiets O.V. thanks Prof. Carlo Baccigalupi (SISSA, Italy) for discussions and recommendations as well as notes the Kyiv School of Economy support through the ''Talents for Ukraine" programme.
+The authors express our sincere gratitude to the reviewer for helpful detailed remarks, which allowed us to present the results in a more complete form.